-Tables and charts are welcome, but please include the underlying data.
+Figures and tables are welcome, but please include the underlying data and the source.

 Aim for a length of 750-1,200 words.
 We will print longer pieces, but generally if they deal with complex matter or fresh research.